Looking for Death Note related stuff in Japan?

 Real Life Locations (Anime Pilgrimage)

-Death Note takes place in Japan and there are some real-life locations from the show that you can visit there.
+Death Note takes place in mainly in Tokyo and there are some real-life locations from the show that you can visit there.

 Kira & Raye Penber